Cornerstone Church of the Assemblies of God

 All property of the Assembly shall be deeded to the Assembly and held in its name.
 No property of the Assembly shall be sold, leased, mortgaged or otherwise disposed of without the same having first been agreed upon by at least two-thirds (2/3) vote of the active membership of the church who are in attendance at an Annual Business Meeting or a Special Business Meeting of the Assembly which has been called for consideration of the proposal.
-The Senior Pastor and the Board Secretary shall certify in such conveyance, lease or mortgage that the same has been duly authorized and agreed upon by a vote of the Assembly.
+The Lead Pastor and the Board Secretary shall certify in such conveyance, lease or mortgage that the same has been duly authorized and agreed upon by a vote of the Assembly.
 Such certification shall be held to be conclusive evidence thereof.

 Section 2.
 Division